 Dimensions Of C Series Envelope Sizes

-The dimensions of the C series envelope sizes, as defined by ISO 216, are given in the table below in both millimetres and inches (cm measurements can be obtained by dividing the mm value by 10).
-The diagrams to the right show the size of each of the envelopes when compared to a sheet of A4 paper.
+The dimensions of the C series envelope sizes, as defined by ISO 216, are given in the table below right in both millimetres and inches (cm measurements can be obtained by dividing the mm value by 10).
+The diagram below shows the size of each of the envelopes when compared to a sheet of A4 paper.
 US & North American Envelope Sizes are not covered by ISO 216 and are covered on this page.

 Table of Envelope Sizes From C0 to C10

 |C1||648 x 917 mm||25.5 x 36.1 in|

 |C5||162 x 229 mm||6.4 x 9.0 in|

 C Series Envelope Size Tolerances